In 30 seconds…

 Should You Worry About a Lack of Morning Wood?

-Morning wood is a sign of good penile health – and of good cardiovascular and nervous health too.
+Morning wood is a sign of strong erectile function in a healthy man – and of good cardiovascular and nervous system health too.
 So, should you worry about not having morning wood?

-That depends on lots of things – but worry is in most cases the wrong word.
+That depends on lots of things – but “worry” is, in most cases, the wrong word.
 For example, it is possible that, if you are woken up abruptly by an alarm every morning, you won’t be leaving REM as you wake – and so won’t have an erection.
-Meanwhile, remember that it is much more common for younger men to enjoy a morning glory.
-Older men just don’t get it as much.
+And you need to remember that it’s much more common for younger men to enjoy a morning glory.
+Older men just don’t get it as often.

 However, problems with NPT may mean troubles getting it up when awake.
-And, whilst it’s not a given, there’s a chance that your lack of morning wood is due to erectile dysfunction (ED).
+And, while it’s not a given, there’s a chance that your lack of morning wood is due to erectile dysfunction (ED).
 This is an incredibly common condition that occurs in men of all ages and can be caused by many things.
-Poor cardiovascular health is the most common cause, whilst diabetes, depression, and medications can all play a role.
+Poor cardiovascular health and blood flow is the most common cause, while high cholesterol, diabetes, depression, and medications can all play a role.

 How to Get Your Morning Wood Back

-If you are worried that your morning erections aren’t what they used to be, don’t worry.
+If you’re concerned that your morning erections aren’t what they used to be, don’t worry.
 There are ways to enjoy pitching a tent once again.

-The best way is to put steps in place to improve your cardiovascular health.
+The best way is to put steps in place to improve your cardiovascular health and reduce high blood pressure.
 That means committing to regular exercise, cutting down on alcohol and cigarettes, and eating a healthy balanced diet.
 Keeping your weight down is important too, as the size of your waist affects the chances of developing ED.

 Sleeping well is important – as the quality of your sleep doesn’t only affect your nocturnal erections, but your chances of getting it up during the day too.
-Try to get around eight hours sleep a night.
-If you lie in sometimes and let yourself wake up naturally, you might find that you wake up hard.
+Try to get around eight hours of sleep a night.
+If you lie in sometimes and let yourself wake up naturally, you might find that you wake up with an erection.

-Finally, if you feel like you are struggling to achieve erections whilst you are awake too, you might want to consider ED medication.
+Finally, if you feel like you are struggling to achieve erections whilst you are awake too, you might want to seek medical advice and ED medication.
 There is evidence that Viagra can improve night-time erections – and it will help you to get an erection when you need it, too.

 Keep those T levels up

-Give your testosterone levels a boost with the powerful threesome of Maca, Ginseng & Zinc.
+The powerful threesome of Maca, Ginseng & Zinc is there to help you boost testosterone levels and, in turn, virility.
 Low T can be a libido killer.

-Morning wood is a sign of good general health – but it’s almost inevitable that you will get them less and less as you age.
-However, if a lack of morning wood comes with general difficulties getting it up, it is worth investigating why it’s happening.
+Morning wood is a sign of both good general health and sexual health – but it’s almost inevitable that you will get them less and less as you age.
+However, if a lack of morning wood accompanies other erection problems, it’s worth investigating why it might be happening.
 Nocturnal erections happen due to normal physical processes, and if you’re missing them, it could possibly be a sign of ED.